 The island is very silent and empty, so you feel like on another planet.
 If you tend to pay attention to multiple notices with the depiction of armed people, Pulau Besar might be too scary for you to visit.Street lights are always on? #weirdfactsaboutpulaubesarClick To Tweet

 7. Local people look dangerous, but they are very friendly

-All people you are going to meet on Pulau Besar look strange.
-It’s quite logical if to take into consideration that they are homeless (they live in hotel’s ruins and tents), do not have access to clean water, shower, good food, and electricity (even though there is a functioning electric station there!)
+All the people you are going to meet at Pulau Besar look strange.
+It’s quite logical if to take into consideration that they are homeless (they live in the hotel’s ruins and tents), do not have access to clean water, shower, good food, and electricity (even though there is a functioning electric station there!)
 Nevertheless, all of them are eager to help.